physrisk/website-source/articles/2012/numerical-methods-for-the-stochastic-differential-equations.md

 on purpose) or use another, more precise, numerical method.
-One of the possible choices, in order to retain speed of the numerical evaluation, would be [midpoint method](http://en.wikipedia.org/wiki/Midpoint_method "Read about the midpoint method on Wikipedia"), which is an improved version of the first order Euler method considered in this text.
+One of the possible choices, in order to retain speed of the numerical evaluation, would be [midpoint method](https://en.wikipedia.org/wiki/Midpoint_method "Read about the midpoint method on Wikipedia"), which is an improved version of the first order Euler method considered in this text.
 In order to further improve the precision one should become interested in higher order methods - ex.
-[Runge-Kutta 4-th order method](http://en.wikipedia.org/wiki/Runge%E2%80%93Kutta_methods "Read about the Runge-Kutta methods on Wikipedia").
+[Runge-Kutta 4-th order method]({filename}/articles/2022/runge-kutta-4-order-method.md).
 Another interesting idea might be implementation of variable time steps (see [further](#var-step)).